3 Surprising Benefits of Folic Acid

 But it’s not just for pregnant women!

-Folic acid or folate when it appears naturally in food, is a B vitamin and you probably already eat them in your diet.
+Folic acid, or folate when it appears naturally in food, is a B vitamin and you probably already eat it in your diet.
 Folic acid is included to fortify some breads and breakfast cereals.

 Even though women have long known the value of folic acid during pregnancy, new research is showing that it might be just as important for men.